 All these elements mean that the Complete Streets approach is well incorporated in their official documents.
 The City would still benefit from a detailed implementation strategy centered around routine accommodation (ie. making improvements to accommodate all users every time road maintenance is undertaken), and the plan states that:

 “A Complete Streets Design Manual may be prepared to establish the design parameters for the public realm and the overall cross-sections for the street classifications identified above,” (377).

-In 2013, the Transportation Master Plan and Urban Design Guidelines identified Complete Streets as a direction for the City of London:
+In 2013, the Transportation Master Plan identifies Complete Streets as a direction for the City of London:

 “Twenty-one specific initiatives are proposed to further development and implementation in the short-term…Among these included developing policies focused on “Complete Streets” and people (not just vehicles) movement” (p.15).
 Complete Streets are also mentioned as a strategic aspect of the road improvement program, wherein the report goes on to detail the Complete Streets further as well as expected benefits from its implementation (p.22).